frostbone25/frostbone25.github.io/content/post/ff7-rebirth-global-illumination/index.md

 #### Sample GI Timings

+*NOTE: We are working with RenderDoc frame captures, which were captured on an RTX 3080 at native 3840x2160 with no dynamic resolution or DLSS.
+The game was also running at maximum graphical settings.*

 Housekeeping, gotta make sure everything is still in check!
 Performance matters after all!
 Checking the original RenderDoc replay timing of the original compute shader pass...

 ![](content/timings-sample-gi-og.png)